taatuut/lunchbreak/README.md

 NOTE: I'm dropping the collection when (re)generating data, you can remove `--drop` from the command if you want to keep the data (but hey, it is random data anyway, so why bother).

 # Atlas App Services
 In Atlas App Services, create a new app with your name of choice, I'm going for `SankeySaver`.

 ## create endpoint and function
 In the newly created app, create an HTTPS Endpoint.
-Endpoint must have a route, pick somethign you like, I use `/saveme`.
+Endpoint must have a route, pick something you like, I use `/saveme`.

 Default HTTP Method is `POST`, change to `GET`.
 Make sure to switch the toggle for `Respond With Result` as it is off by default.